Assurance for clinical trial design with normally distributed outcomes: eliciting uncertainty about variances: Summary

 \section{Summary}

-We have proposed a novel method for eliciting beliefs about a population mean and variance, with the main novelty in how beliefs about a variance are elicited.
-The method avoids asking the expert to update his or her beliefs given hypothetical data, or to provide summaries from the predictive distribution which would require `mentally integrating out' the uncertain parameters.
-The elicitation tasks are still likely to be difficult for the expert, but we think some difficulty is unavoidable; considering one's uncertainty about population variability is always likely to be hard.
+We have proposed a method for eliciting a distribution about a variance parameter, and have illustrated how to incorporate this within an assurance calculation in clinical trial planning.
+Making judgements about variability within a population is likely to be difficult, but our method does at least avoid asking an expert to update her beliefs given hypothetical data, or to provide summaries from her predictive distribution which would require `mentally integrating out' uncertain parameters.

-In our case study, we were able to obtain a distribution that was satisfactory to the expert, after a process of feedback in which the expert was able to challenge some of the fitted probability judgements, suggesting the expert was able to `take ownership' of the elicited distribution.
-Nevertheless, the task was not easy for the expert, and several practice elicitations were needed first until the expert was comfortable with the procedure.

-Code for the implementing the method is available as part of the R package \texttt{SHELF}, which enables the facilitator to provide feedback to the expert in real time.
-We will continue to develop this, and welcome suggestions for improvements from users.